DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 <br><br>
 <ul>
 <li><b>GDEMU</b></li>
-Add the <tt>read_limit</tt> parameter with a value of <tt>1250</tt> to the <tt>GDEMU.ini</tt> configuration file in the root of the SD card (<a href="https://github.com/DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/blob/main/ode_configs/GDEMU.ini">see example configuration file here</a>).
+Two options exist for GDEMU users on version 5.20 or newer.
 <br><br>
-Note that the feature to limit data-read speeds was added to GDEMU firmware v5.20, thus only accessible to either those with an authentic GDEMU on v5.20 or newer, or the latest v5.20.x clones.
+Preferrably, use firmware version 5.20.5, where Deunan updated the list of games requiring optimal timings to include "Nakoruru: The Gift She Gave Me".
+This version also includes the same fix for mild texture stuttering from one of my other English translation projects, "<a href="https://github.com/DerekPascarella/SakuraWarsColumns2-EnglishPatchDreamcast">Sakura Wars: Columns 2</a>".
+<br><br>
+Alternatively, users not willing to upgrade to 5.20.5 (but still using version 5.20 or newer) can impose a global read-limit by setting the <tt>read_limit</tt> parameter to <tt>1250</tt> in the <tt>GDEMU.ini</tt> configuration file in the root of their SD card (<a href="https://github.com/DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/blob/main/ode_configs/GDEMU.ini">see example configuration file here</a>).
 You can read more about the <tt>read_limit</tt> option on the <a href="https://gdemu.wordpress.com/operation/gdemu-operation/">GDEMU Operation</a> page.
+It's important to mention that limiting speed at which data is read from the SD card will cause incompatibility with some Atomiswave conversions.
 <br><br>
-It's important to mention that limiting speed at which data is read from the SD card will cause incompatibility with some Atomiswave conversions.
-To mitigate this issue, I have been helping Deunan (the creator of GDEMU and other ODEs) test a new version of his firmware which will auto-detect "Nakoruru: The Gift She Gave Me" and impose the data-read limit without any additional configuration.
-This auto-detection will be introduced in his next publicly available firmware update, and will also include the same fix for mild texture stuttering from one of my other English translation projects, "<a href="https://github.com/DerekPascarella/SakuraWarsColumns2-EnglishPatchDreamcast">Sakura Wars: Columns 2</a>".
+Users on a pre-5.20 firmware version will still be able to play the game, however the aforementioned texture flicker will occur intermittently.
 <br><br>
 <li><b>MODE</b></li>
 Inside the disc image folder, create a <tt>mode.cfg</tt> file containing the following entries: